ninryu/sentience/README.md

     - enable developer mode
     - click `load unpacked`
     - choose the folder
+  > permanent
+  - If you are on Firefox:
+    - go to `about:config`, and set to `false` `xpinstall.signatures.required`.
+    - go to `about:addons`
+    - click on `extensions`
+    - drag the zip in on the page

 ## Usage:
 - On the new tab: use one of the [extensions](#extensions) mentioned